Share This

 Do Not

 • Push through severe muscle aches while exercising.
-Do not stop entirely, but take it easy.
+Do not stop entirely, but take it easy and follow the instructions of your physical therapist and surgeon as you advance your activities.

 Choose EmergeOrtho—Triangle Region for Your Hip Replacement Procedure

-No matter your needs, we are dedicated to providing you with optimal care that will help you return to the activities you love and Emerge Stronger, healthier, and better.
-To schedule an appointment at one of our locations, click here.
+Recovering from hip replacement surgery may be a challenging process.
+No matter your needs, we are dedicated to providing optimal care to help you return to the activities you love and Emerge Stronger.
+Healthier.
+Better.
+Schedule an appointment at one of our locations today.

 Find a Hip Specialist.